mitrii/complex-number/README.md

 ```

 To perform mathematical operations with Complex values, you can call
-the appropriate method against a complex value, passing other values as argument
+the appropriate method against a complex value, passing other value as argument

 ```PHP
   $complex = new Mitrii\ComplexNumber(1.45, 2.61);